 “Have you told Mom and Dad she’s pregnant?”
 I looked up, squinting so I could see his face and not get blinded by the sun.
 He shook his head.

 “We’re waiting for the right time.
 We don’t want to worry them.”

 “But it’s another life.
 It’s something that should be celebrated,” I said, trying to sound as happy as I could.
 I was happy, but I was also worried about Mary.
 Stevie’s birth hadn’t been easy.
-James was a paramedic in the old world, before all of this and his medical training came in handy, but he wasn’t a doctor and we didn’t have all the medical supplies necessary for a safe delivery.
+James was a paramedic in the old world, before all of this, and his medical training came in handy, but he wasn’t a doctor, and we didn’t have all the medical supplies necessary for a safe delivery.
 We didn’t have any prenatal vitamins for Mary to take.
 There was no way to know if the baby would be healthy.
 I tried not to focus on all the things that could go wrong.
-We had to accentuate the positive, even if there wasn’t all that much to be positive about.
-We were alive and that had to count for something, right?
+We had to accentuate the positive, even if there wasn’t all that much to be optimistic about.
+We were alive, and that had to count for something, right?

 Carting back the few supplies we’d found at the store, James and I trudged up and down sand dunes in silence.
 We each had our own morbid thoughts to deal with.
 Being a survivor was hard work.

 I’d once thought that having a day job and a career was hard, but going to work and dealing with clients and an annoying boss was easy in comparison.
 I longed for the normal days when the only thing I had to worry about was which outfit I’d wear or if I’d worked hard enough for my clients or if a guy in the building liked me.
 No amount of therapy or training could have prepared me for this.